gxwangupc/WGAN-PyTorch/README.md

 ### Train WGAN with cifar10:<br>

     python3 main.py --dataset cifar10 --cuda
-Two folders will be created, i.e., *data* & *results*.
-The *data* folder stores dataset. <br>
+Two folders will be created, i.e., `./data` & `./results`.
+The `./data` folder stores dataset. <br>
-The *results* folder contains two subfolders to store the generated samples and the trained models.<br> Training with lsun is also available.
+The `./results` folder contains two subfolders to store the generated samples and the trained models.<br> Training with lsun is also available.
 ### Download lsun dataset:<br>

     python3 download_lsun.py --category bedroom
 Download data for bedroom and save it to ./data.<br>
-By replacing the option of *--category*, you can download data of each category in LSUN as well.<br>
+By replacing the option of `./--category`, you can download data of each category in LSUN as well.<br>
     ```
     python3 download_lsun.py
     ```